The Ultimate Guide to Video Prospecting in Sales

 Ever wanted to appear on the big screen?
 Here’s your chance!
 Well, kind of…

-Video prospecting is essentially approaching prospects with video content to communicate a specific message.
+Video prospecting is when SDRs approach prospects with video content to communicate a specific message.
 You can send videos on a number of channels, and you can make them as specific and personalised to the prospect as you like.

 Why did Ivana decide to film videos to send to prospects?